 While developing the visual language, I wanted to remain true to the character and personality of the object.
 Record Players pumped life, love, and culture into our society and I made sure the book would echo this inviting but energetic tone.

 To create cohesion between the images I added a gradient overlay to the photos.
 The textures and elements I derived from the artifact.
 I used circular motifs throughout the book to echo the shape of the Record.
 The lined patterns come from the grooved surface of the Record.
-The grainy gradients represent the static/white noise that is characteristic of the Record Player's unique sound.
+The grainy gradients represent the static/white noise that is characteristic to the Record Player's unique sound.
 The speckled texture visualizes the specs of dust that cling to the surface of the Record.
 The brand captures the novel experience of listening to music on the Record Player.

 I decided to make Vibrations have 12 inch square pages, the same size as a vinyl record sleeve.
 I wanted the form and size to easily connect viewers with the artifact from the second they picked up the book.
 The front and back covers, although still within the branding, look distinct from the rest of the book.
 I designed these surfaces to look like the front and back of a vinyl record sleeve to push the initial connection to the artifact even further and to spark interest.
 When readers pick up Vibrations, just the form of the book would make them want to open the cover and see what's inside.